A summary of your rights and obligations

 - a matter has been decided by a court

-You have the right to apply to a to First-tier Tribunal (Property Chambers) for an order varying the lease on the grounds that any administration charge specified in the lease, or any formula specified in the lease for calculating an administration charge is unreasonable.
+You have the right to apply to a First-tier Tribunal (Property Chambers) for an order varying the lease on the grounds that any administration charge specified in the lease, or any formula specified in the lease for calculating an administration charge is unreasonable.

-Where you seek a determination or order from a to First-tier Tribunal (Property Chambers), you will have to pay an application fee and, where the matter proceeds to a hearing, a hearing fee, unless you qualify for a waiver or reduction.
+Where you seek a determination or order from a First-tier Tribunal (Property Chambers), you will have to pay an application fee and, where the matter proceeds to a hearing, a hearing fee, unless you qualify for a waiver or reduction.
 The total fees payable to the tribunal will not exceed £500, but making an application may incur additional costs, such as professional fees, which you may have to pay.

-A to First-tier Tribunal (Property Chambers) has the power to award costs, not exceeding £500, against a party to any proceedings where:
+A First-tier Tribunal (Property Chambers) has the power to award costs, not exceeding £500, against a party to any proceedings where:

 - it dismisses a matter because it is frivolous, vexatious or an abuse of process

-- the Upper Tribunal has similar powers when hearing an appeal against a decision of a to First-tier Tribunal (Property Chambers)
+- the Upper Tribunal has similar powers when hearing an appeal against a decision of a First-tier Tribunal (Property Chambers)

 Your lease may give your landlord a right of re-entry or forfeiture where you have failed to pay charges which are properly due under the lease.
 However, to exercise this right, the landlord must meet all the legal requirements and obtain a court order.